 external to the company: all phases, from recruitment to the creation of the company culture, involve sharing information with candidates, external organizations, and other companies.

-In both cases, if the company's information is not organized and shared among staff members, it will affect the work of all divisions involved, who will have to spend time searching for the necessary material.
+In both cases, if the company's information is not organized and shared among staff members, this will affect the work of all divisions involved, which will have to spend time searching for the necessary material.

-This situation can be avoided by knowledge sharing, i.e. the ability to access all information quickly and easily.
+This situation can be avoided by knowledge sharing, i.e. the ability to share and access all information quickly and easily.

-It is essential to have a single point of access to the entire knowledge base shared between all departments.
-This way, it is not only possible to find the necessary content quickly, but also to detect possible gaps.
+It is essential to have centralised access to the entire knowledge base, especially when it is scattered into several repositories.
+This way, it is not only possible to find the necessary material quickly, but also to detect possible gaps in the content.

 Good communication inevitably involves sharing knowledge, which creates a climate of innovation and development that fosters collaboration and growth, both individually and organizationally.